Best Dog Water Bottles of 2026

 Easy-to-clean design

 Anything that can go right to the dishwasher will be the easiest to clean and sanitize.
-With many models of water bottles recycling unused dog drinking water for later, it is important to clean the bottles well between uses.
-Most of the bottles we tested had smaller parts that came apart for easier cleaning and could most importantly go right into a dishwasher.
+With many models of water bottles that recycle unused dog drinking water for later use, it is important to clean the bottles well between uses.
+Most of the bottles we tested had smaller parts that came apart for easier cleaning and could, most importantly, go right into a dishwasher.

 Built-in bowl vs. squeeze-and-drain

 The bottles we tested can be put into a few different categories.
-The most traditional bottle has a separate bowl that is similar to what dogs use at home.
-There are squeeze-and-drain bottles, which have a straw in them that brings water up as you squeeze it to fill a flip-top silicone bowl with water and drain it back into the bottle when you release the bottle.
+The most traditional bottle has a separate bowl similar to the one dogs use at home.
+There are squeeze-and-drain bottles that have a straw that draws water up as you squeeze, filling a flip-top silicone bowl, and releases it back into the bottle when you release the bottle.
 There is also the tilt-to-fill model with the flap designs that use gravity to fill the flaps or bowls and then use gravity to drain back into the bottles.

-This mostly comes down to personal preference and if you would rather have a squishy bottle that you squeeze to rapidly fill a bowl or if you would like to tilt and spill water in a more traditional way.
-The tilt-and-fill bottles are typically hard sided with stainless steel or hard plastic materials.
+This mostly comes down to personal preference and whether you would rather have a squishy bottle you squeeze to rapidly fill a bowl or tilt and fill water in a more traditional way.
+The tilt-and-fill bottles are typically hard-sided, made of stainless steel or hard plastic.

 Material safety (BPA-free, food-grade silicone)

 We didn’t test any bottles that we wouldn’t use ourselves.
-When shopping for a dog bottle it is important to look for materials that are safe for humans, and most brands will have that information prominently displayed on the website.
+When shopping for a dog bottle, it is important to look for materials that are safe for humans, and most brands will display that information prominently on their websites.

 How to choose the right size